 The Noise Room is also the name of my home recording studio which includes Pro Tools HD through an Avid HD Omni on a Mac Pro.
 It’s controlled it with an M-Audio AxiomPro 61 midi keyboard.
 I have a few different microphones (Neumann, Shure, Studio Projects and Sennheiser) running through a Sebatron VMP-2000e preamp.
 For guitar sounds I use an Eleven Rack.

 Although I play and record with a few different musicians, my main project is Needle.
 We released our debut CD Songs Your Mother Never Sang You and have toured in support of it.
-Julie Sea and I co-wrote, recorded and produced the album in the Noise Room (before it was called that).
+Julie Cornett and I co-wrote, recorded and produced the album in the Noise Room (before it was called that).
 Our follow-up release is entitled Saint Timothy’s.
-The seven-song EP was mastered by Kramer of Low and Galaxie 500 fame.
-We are slowly working on new material.
+The seven-song EP was mastered by Kramer.
+We just released The Long View on July 17th, 2020.
+We enlisted Dana Colley (Morphine, Twinemen, Vapors of Morphine) to play saxophone on a few tracks and Kramer (Low, Galaxie 500, Daniel Johnston) once again mastered the project.

 More About Me: